AswadMirza/UkenGamesUnityChallenge/README.md

 Under \UkenGamesUnityChallenge-main\

-The file is named 'Aswad Mirza Test Cases for Trash Dash.pdf' and is in the same folder as this README file.
+The file is named 'Aswad Mirza Test Cases for Trash Dash.pdf' and is in the same folder as this README file in the project.

         folder                             file